mirochaj/ares/doc/updates.rst

     [ui]
     username = John Doe <johndoe@gmail.com>

 If you got an authorization error, it is likely information in this file was either missing or incorrect.
-Remember that you won't have push access to the main *ares* repository: just your fork (hence the use of ''fork-name'' above).
+Remember that you won't have push access to the main *ARES* repository: just your fork (hence the use of ''fork-name'' above).

 Contributing your Changes to the main repository
 ------------------------------------------------
 If you've made changes, you should let us know!
-The most formal way of doing so is to issue a pull request (PR), which alerts the administrators of *ares* to review your changes and pull them into the main line of *ares* development.
+The most formal way of doing so is to issue a pull request (PR), which alerts the administrators of *ARES* to review your changes and pull them into the main line of *ARES* development.

 Dealing with Conflicts
 ----------------------